 But you do need to know what they’re up to.
 Therein lies the paradox — to be unique and position yourself differently, you need to first understand how your competition is positioning themselves.

-In this post, we’ll talk about how to analyze your competitors to identify their strengths and weaknesses, so you can carve out a unique direction for your own content marketing.
+In this post, we’ll talk about how to analyze your competitors to identify their strengths and weaknesses, so you can carve out a unique direction for your own content marketing — and ask yourself all the important content strategy questions.
 No copycats allowed.

 1. Analyze their product strategy

 Before you look at anything else, you need to first understand your competitor’s products and target market.

 A common mistake many companies make is assuming another company is competing for their audience.
 Just because they’re in the same market does not mean they are trying to attract the same customers.